hukeyue/yass/README.md

 ## Debug Guide
 Start from wiki's [Guide](https://github.com/hukeyue/yass/wiki/Debug-Guide)

-## Some Notes on Other Systems' Requirement
+## Notes on Other Systems' Requirement

 - Android: Require 7.0 or above
 - iOS: NO IPK release.
 Require 13.0 or above.
 You should accept [TestFlight invitation][ios_testflight_invitation] (require [TestFlight][ios_testflight_appstore_url] from _AppStore_)